0xc3u/Indiko.Maui.Controls.Markdown/README.md

 - **CodeBlockTextColor:** Sets the text color for code blocks.
 - **CodeBlockFontSize:** Sets the font size for code blocks.
 - **CodeBlockFontFace:** Sets the font face for code blocks.
-- **PlaceholderBackgroundColor:** Sets the background color for placeholder elements, such as space between Markdown elements.
 - **LineColor:** Sets the color for horizontal lines.
 - **BlockQuoteBackgroundColor:** Sets the background color for block quotes.
 - **BlockQuoteBorderColor:** Sets the border color for block quotes.